A construction of free digroup: Abstract

 \section{Abstract}

-We give a construction of a free digroup $F(X)$ on a set $X$ and formulate the halo and the group parts of $F(X)$.
-We prove that $F(X)$ is isomorphic to $F(Y)$ if and only if $card(X)=card(Y)$.
+We give a construction of a free digroup on a set $X$ and formulate the halo and the group parts of it.
+We prove that a free digroup on $X$ is isomorphic to a free digroup on a set $Y$ if and only if $card(X)=card(Y)$.